ntemposd/my-website/content/docs/leisure/devit/index.md

 ## About DEVit

-DEVit started in 2015 and was taking place every year in Thessaloniki, Greece.
-It is known for its top speaking talent, a mixture of world-class and world-renowned developers, highly specialized technology niches and developers who are on the edge of technology frontiers.
-DEVit, was back in the days a defacto meeting point of all seasoned web development professionals.
-DEVit is a non-profit conference powered by SKGTECH and is organized by volunteers.
-All proceeds are used to bringing top-tier speakers and organizing advanced workshops on all trending web technologies.
+DEVit was a community driven Web Development Conference started in 2015 at Thessaloniki, Greece.
+It has been known for its top speaking talent, developers who were on the edge of technology frontiers and its diverse mix of attendees.
+DEVit was back in the days a defacto yearly meeting point of all seasoned web development professionals in Greece and the Balkans.

-## My Role at DEVit
+## My role at DEVit

-Lorem Ipsum Dolor Sit Amet
+DEVit has been a non-profit conference powered by SKGTECH NGO and is organized by volunteers.
+All members ___

+proceeds are used to bringing top-tier speakers and organizing advanced workshops on all trending web technologies.

-## Life at DEVit
+## DEVit moments

-Lorem Ipsum Dolor Sit Amet
+Part of a 30 volunteers team for 5 consecutive years

 {{< img src="devit-1.jpg" alt="using-a-photo-booth" caption="<em>Squad Image</em>" class="border-0" >}}